 Walk through the Eastern Gate

 With the restoration of many of the Bulgarian Revival Style houses in Plovdiv has come a plethora of houses being open for tourists.
-Some are full museums like the Ethnographic museum, while others are more informal open houses where you pay a small fee to tour the restored houses and period furniture.
-Make time for a few of these, like the House-Museum Hindlian, during your trip.
+Some are full museums like the Ethnographic museum, while others are more informal open houses where you pay a small fee (usually 5 leva) to tour the restored houses and period furniture.

-Have a chat with the Statute of Milyo
+Have a gab with the Statute of Milyo

 Great for kids and science lovers, the national history museum boasts an aquarium with hundreds of species of aquatic life, a planetarium to explore space education, and a terrarium with spiders, water dragons, turtles, and other forms of terrestrial life.